pw_status#

 enumerator OUT_OF_RANGE = 11#

-indicates the operation was attempted past the valid range, such as seeking or reading past an end-of-file.Unlike
+OUT_OF_RANGEindicates the operation was attempted past the valid range, such as seeking or reading past an end-of-file.Unlike

-, this error indicates a problem that may be fixed if the system state changes.
-For example, a 32-bit file system will generateINVALID_ARGUMENT
+INVALID_ARGUMENT, this error indicates a problem that may be fixed if the system state changes.
+For example, a 32-bit file system will generateINVALID_ARGUMENTif asked to read at an offset that is not in the range [0,2^32-1], but it will generateOUT_OF_RANGEif asked to read from an offset past the current file size.There is a fair bit of overlap between

-(the more specific error) when it applies so that callers who are iterating through a space can easily look for anOUT_OF_RANGE
+FAILED_PRECONDITIONandOUT_OF_RANGE.
+We recommend usingOUT_OF_RANGE(the more specific error) when it applies so that callers who are iterating through a space can easily look for anOUT_OF_RANGEerror to detect when they are done.C++

-Python / Java / TypeScript
+PW_STATUS_OUT_OF_RANGEPython / Java / TypeScript

 Error::OutOfRange